Ponda taluka: History

 In 1791, Ponda was taken over by the Portuguese, then ruling Goa, from the Raja of Sonda.
 It was annexed to what was then Goa along with the sub-districts of Quepem, Canacona and Sanguem.
 Its main town was built up during Portuguese rule, first as an administrative and court centre, and later a commercial centre.

 Part of Kavle

-Ponda town was earlier part of kavle village.
+Ponda town was earlier part of Kavle village.
 Lying along the Panjim-Margao inland highway the avoids the Mandovi river, it is also a link between Goa and neighbouring Karnataka state, via the Ponda-Belgaum highway (NH4A).

 Ponda today

 Goa College of Engineering is located in Farmaguddi village, in Ponda taluka, on the outskirts of Ponda town.
 Ponda taluka serves as the gateway to Goa's wildlife sanctuaries -- Bondla and the Mahavir Wildlife Sanctuary.

+Demographics

+At the time of the 2011 Census of India, Ponda had a population of 165,830 with sex ratio of 940 females to 1000 males.
+Ponda Taluka has an average literacy rate of 89.21%, higher than the national average of 74.04%: male literacy is 93.56% and female literacy is 84.58%.
+Scheduled Castes and Scheduled Tribes make up 1.16% and 16.64% of the population respectively.
+62.50% of the population lives in urban areas.

+Languages

+Konkani and Marathi are among the most spoken languages in Ponda Taluka.

+At the time of 2011 Census of India, 69.05% of the population of Ponda Taluka spoke Konkani, 10.66% Marathi, 8.43% Hindi, 3.52% Kannada, 2.32% Urdu and 1.15% Malayalam as their first language.

+Religion

+Hinduism is followed by the majority of population of Ponda Taluka.
+Christians and Muslims form significant minorities.
+At the time of the 2011 Census of India 83.64% of the population of the Taluka followed Hinduism, 8.45% Christianity, 7.56% Islam and 0.35% of the population followed other religions or did not state religion.